Knowledge base

 Preamble

-- If you encounter an issue with your website, disabling WordPress extensions allows you to quickly identify if one of them is causing the problem and to draw the necessary conclusions to fix your site.
+- If you encounter a problem with your website, disabling WordPress extensions allows you to quickly identify if one of them is causing the issue and draw the necessary conclusions to repair your site.

 Quickly disable WP extensions